 The Board of Education believes that it is in the best interest of students to complete a full, four-year high school program of studies and extra-curricular activities.
 However the Board recognizes that there may be individual cases in which the interests of students would be served best through an early graduation plan.
+This is typically completed through attending the Middie Virtual Program and not at the MHS building.
 Accordingly, the early graduation plan for MHS shall be based on the following consideration and procedures: